 This page looks at the effects of hard water and limescale in washing machines and plumbing.
 Limescale removing products are just dealing with symptoms and not causes.
 After research, I’m writing about limescale and hard water, in a non technical way and looking into water softener products.
 What is hard water?
 Hard water is water... continue reading.

 Washing machines now commonly suffer from a build up of a greasy slime and bacteria.
 Most people should do a regular maintenance wash cycle.
 Failure to do so usually results in washing machine smells, and a shortened lifespan.
 It can put dirty marks on your laundry, make clothes smell, and cause various breakdowns and faults.... continue reading.

-Some people have problems with excessive foam (soap suds) in the washing machine and think the washing machine is at fault.
+Some people have problems with excessive foam (soap suds) in the washing machine.
+They may think the washing machine is at fault.
 However, the cause is likely to be due to the detergent – or how the detergent is being used.
-Apart from the nuisance of foam leaking out of the dispenser drawer, too much foam... continue reading.
+Why excess foam is bad Obviously if it’s really bad, foam can leak out... continue reading.